 How SUSO Produces White-labelled SEO Health Checks

-Hi, my name is Hadi and I am one of the SEO specialists at SUSO.
+Hi, my name is Hadi, SEO Analyst at SUSO.
 One of my responsibilities includes health checking potential clients’ websites before their onboarding to identify how we can help them rank their website for important terms or regain the website’s lost rankings if it has been impacted by a Google algorithm update.

 In this guide, I am going to show you how we produce our white-labelled SEO health checks.
 But first, let’s look at why doing such checks is important…